svilupp/svilupp.github.io/scratchpad/genai_tips_first_demo.md

 Implement prompt caching to eliminate latency and ensure a fluid demo experience.
 This strategy involves storing and quickly retrieving responses for common queries or inputs, thus avoiding the need for real-time generation during the demo.
 It's not about deceiving your audience but about showcasing your GenAI solution's potential without technical hitches or delays (you would optimize the latency in production use cases anyway).

-There are [Memoization.jl](https://github.com/marius311/Memoization.jl) and [Memoize.jl](https://github.com/JuliaCollections/Memoize.jl), but neither of them supports caching to disk, eg, so you cannot restart your REPL.
+There are [Memoization.jl](https://github.com/marius311/Memoization.jl) and [Memoize.jl](https://github.com/JuliaCollections/Memoize.jl), but neither of them supports caching to disk, so you cannot restart your REPL.

 I prefer to use simple `Dict` and if-else statement: